 - Routine use of sunblock on exposed skin, SPF 30 or higher

 Having a healthy lifestyle is now well established as an effective anti-aging strategy.
 It is the foundation upon which other anti-aging techniques build.

-A: Much of modern medicine is really about combatting the effects of aging.
-High blood pressure, diabetes, high cholesterol and many other common medical problems are all associated with aging.
+A: Much of modern medicine is really about combating the effects of aging.
+High blood pressure, diabetes, high cholesterol, and many other common medical problems are all associated with aging.
 Most cancers are more common as we age as well.
 So much of what we treat with modern medicine is really dealing with the effects of aging.
-Physicians realize that most of our efforts are about managing disease, not curing it.
-We can control blood pressure, diabetes and cholesterol, but we really can’t “cure” them.
+Physicians realize that most of our efforts are about managing the disease, not curing it.
+We can control blood pressure, diabetes, and cholesterol, but we really can’t “cure” them.
 The same will probably always be true of aging.
 We will be able to manage its effects, but never “cure” aging.
 However, as we learn more we will be able to address more the causes of these problems rather than just managing the effects.
 In the past 50 years, modern medicine has added more than a decade to our average life span.
 There is certainly even more to come.

 - Acute and chronic sports injuries